 The Museum of the Cherokee Indian tells the story of the Cherokee people and sets the scene for the Cherokee Heritage Trails.
 Here the Cherokee community presents its perspective on its own history and culture.
 Located in Cherokee, North Carolina, about 50 miles from Asheville, the museum's impressive exhibits takes you from 11,000 years ago to the present.

 Cherokee people were involved in creating the exhibit: elders as well as scholars consulted on the script; life size figures were created from full-body casts of local people; and many of the voices in the audio portions of the exhibit come from tribal members.
 The award-winning exhibit combines artifacts with interactive technology, special effects, and colorful graphics.

 Second Saturdays: Heritage Day

 On the second Saturday of each month, enjoy many extra activities with members of the Eastern Band of Cherokees there to teach crafts, tell stories, perform music, and share traditional dance.
 10 AM-5 PM.
-Included in admission.
+Free (no museum admission required).

 On many days, visit with Cherokee artists as they demonstrate their craft.